huggingface/blog/starchat-alpha.md

 torchrun --nproc_per_node=8 train.py config.yaml --deepspeed=deepspeed_z3_config_bf16.json
 ```

-You trained model will then be available on the Hub!
+Your trained model will then be available on the Hub!

 ## StarCoder as a coding assistant